Alejogb1/job-board/blog-data/how-do-i-maskpad-the-labels-of-a-cnn-in-keras.md

 To illustrate this, imagine I was working on a project a while back that involved predicting protein secondary structure.
 We had a dataset where each protein sequence varied in length, represented as one-hot encoded amino acids (our input), and the corresponding secondary structure labels were one-hot encoded as well.
 I recall facing this exact padding/masking dilemma.
 We used a one-dimensional cnn to capture the local context of the amino acids and predict the labels accordingly.

-The approach can be broken down into a few key parts: _padding the sequences uniformly_, _creating mask tensors that represent which labels are valid_, and _modifying the loss function or the model's behavior to account for the mask_.
-Let's unpack these with some examples.
+The approach can be broken down into a few key parts: _padding the sequences uniformly_, _creating mask tensors that represent which labels are valid_, and _modifying the loss function or the model's behavior to account for the mask_. these with some examples.

 **Padding and Masking Basics**